davisokoth/development-guidelines/README.md

-# Kinja Development Guidelines
+# Ginja Development Guidelines

-This document provides the guidelines to be followed by third-party developers engaged by Kinja Digital for projects.
+This document provides the guidelines to be followed by third-party developers engaged by Ginja Digital for projects.

 1. [Project management flow](#project-management-flow)
 2. [Development flow](#development-flow)